What does that mean for advertisers?

 18) Find New Prospects with Lookalike Audiences

-Usually, companies start Facebook advertising by targeting their campaigns on a large cold audience.
+Usually, companies start Facebook advertising by targeting their campaigns at a big pool of cold leads (a large cold audience).

 Luckily, you can avoid going down that path.

 Instead, you can target Facebook Lookalike Audiences that also consist of cold leads.
-Those leads’ profile will be very similar to your current customers, making them more likely to be interested in your offers.
+Those leads’ profiles will look like your current customers, making them more likely to be interested in your offers.